MA - Theatre and Dance

 When you apply for Graduate Admission through the WSU Graduate School, you will be asked to provide the following supplemental materials.

 - Personal Statement & Statement of Objectives: Please upload one document that contains a 500 word personal statement followed by a 500 word statement of objectives.
 In your personal statement, please discuss your academic and professional background and how it has prepared you for admission to the program.
-In your statement of objectives, please articulate how your current academic and professional goals are related to the program, placing special emphasis on where and in what capacity you will carry out the field work projects contained in some coursework.
+In your statement of objectives, please articulate how your current academic and professional goals are related to the program, placing special emphasis on where and in what capacity you will carry out internships and fieldwork projects contained in some coursework.

 Note: Due to issues with state authorization of distance education, effective July 8, 2014, we are unable to admit online students from the District of Columbia (DC) and the state of Wisconsin.
 This admissions moratorium will remain in effect until further notice.

-Dr. Doug Risner, Co-Director, Theatre and Dance (M.A.) - email@example.com
+Dr. Doug Risner, Director, Theatre and Dance (M.A.) - email@example.com